AnujanTennathur/NBA_Salaries_With_Machine_Learning/README.md

 To answer this question, I have generated classification models of different types, with various numeric and non-numeric explanatory variables, to see if we can accurately predict player position through statistical variables.
 Similar to salary, I will be frequently updating this database with these models.

 In this project, I aim to explore these precise concepts through various Machine Learning Modeling methods.
-Furthermore, I will keep updating this repository with new information about player salaries, NBA CBA salary rule changes, and other information.
+I will use two different seasons to complete the analysis, and to observe possible trends with salary, statistics, and player positions over the last two decades of the NBA.